-Among the best supplements we’ve researched this year is one called Burn HD.
+Among the best supplements, we’ve researched this year is one called Burn TS.
 The product contains some clinically-tested ingredients and has been shown to help accelerate metabolism and jump start fat loss.
-People are talking about seeing great results and no one is mentioning negative side effects.
+People are talking about seeing great results, and no one is mentioning negative side effects.

 Also, the company that makes Burn TS is so confident in their supplement; they’re offering customers a 2-Week Sample.